sethcarp8/Webapp/README.md

 3. Make your changes
 4. Submit a pull request

+### Security Guidelines
+- All code changes trigger automated security scans
+- Security headers are automatically applied
+- Firebase rules are deployed with functions
+- Environment variables are properly configured

 ---

-Built with ❤️ using Next.js 15 and Firebase
+Built with ❤️ using Next.js 15, Firebase, and comprehensive security practices